 If you’re an international student, make sure you bring adapters as the accommodation will have tripod sockets.
 Also, items such as game consoles aren’t essential for everyone.
 Think of what you really need.
-For example, you might find a printer useful, but remember that there are printers in the library too.
+For example, you might find a printer useful, but remember that there are printers on campus too.

 - Pens and pencils